 Preparing for a React interview can be daunting, but having access to the right questions can make all the difference.
-We've curated a prioritized list of over 100 questions, covering essential topics like React fundamentals, hooks, React Router, React internationalization, and React testing.
-This comprehensive guide is designed to help you prepare effectively, boost your confidence, and ensure you make a strong impression during your interview.
+We've created a prioritized list of the top 100 questions and solutions, covering essential topics like React fundamentals, React Hooks, React Router, internationalization in React, and testing of React apps.

 React is a JavaScript library developed by Facebook for creating user interfaces, particularly in single-page applications.
 It enables the use of reusable components that manage their own state.
 Key advantages include a component-driven architecture, optimized updates through the virtual DOM, a declarative approach for better readability, and robust community backing.